Who is future MSC chief Christoph Heusgen? | DW | 18.02.2022

 He has been returning to the event for decades, even during his time in New York.
 The Schützenfest is a kind of marksman's folk festival, when Heusgen parades through the streets of the city along with thousands of marksmen.

 Here, Heusgen is completely a Rhinelander.
 And yet he remains a diplomat.
-In the past ten years, the US ambassador in Berlin, along with the British, French and Chinese ambassadors, have come to the folk festival on the Rhine.
-Perhaps now they will be joining him at the Oktoberfest in Munich too.
+In the past 10 years, the US ambassador in Berlin, along with the British, French and Chinese ambassadors, have come to the folk festival on the Rhine.
+Perhaps now they will be joining him at the Oktoberfest in Munich, too.

 This article was originally written in German.